-Where a warning relates to locations beyond the immediate area of an incident, be sure to explain why these localities are being included (e.g. flooding extent, expected wind change upon a bushfire, or toxic smoke travelling in a hazardous materials event).
+Where a warning relates to locations beyond the immediate area of an incident, be sure to explain why these localities are being included (e.g. flooding extent, expected wind change upon a bushfire, or toxic smoke travelling from a hazardous materials event).

-Tailored for local communities and diverse audiences
+2.2.10 Tailored for local communities and diverse audiences